What is the LibX Toolbar?

-LibX 2.0 was updated January 2016 to work with Firefox v.
-43 and later and Google Chrome on Windows, Linux, and Macintosh OS.
-To upload, cllick the link for your chosen web browser and select: University of Maine Edition (id:26C70366) and follow the onscreen instructions.
+LibX 2.0 is not currently compatible with Firefox v.
+56 and above.
+Until updates are completed, we recommend using the Google Chrome browser on Windows, Linux, and Macintosh OS.
+To upload, click the link for your chosen web browser and select: University of Maine Edition (id:26C70366) and follow the onscreen instructions.
 Please note, LibX no longer supports Internet Explorer.

 How to Use LibX Toolbar

 Step 1: Install the LibX Toolbar.
 Follow the LibX 2.0 installation instructions to add the latest University of Maine Edition (id: 26C70366) of the LibX Toolbar to your Firefox or Chrome browser.

 Step 2: The LibX Toolbar allows you to access paid resources by prompting you through the EZproxy without having to navigate away from the article of interest.
 In order for this to work, however, Fogler must hold a paid subscription to the resource vendor.
 Examples of such vendors include Web of Science, SciFinder, EBSCO, and JSTOR.